TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

     make BOARD=am62x-sk-lp all
     \endcode

 ### HSMAppImage

+\note For HS-SE device, use DEVICE_TYPE=HS option in the makefile.

  - Go to `${SDK_INSTALL_PATH}/tools/boot/HSMAppimageGen` on terminal
  - Run the following command to build the HSM app image.